 Council-funded programmes are significantly more affordable due in large part to the substantial sum of resources provided by the government for their implementation.

 Council-funded programmes are also highly accessible to patients as they are prevalent across most counties across the UK.

-This means they are more often than not located quite centrally, and do not require patients to inconveniently relocate to receive treatment.
+This means they are usually located quite centrally and do not require patients to inconveniently relocate to receive treatment.

 Although these programmes offer much of the vital services provided in a private rehab, some notable limitations are important to consider.